-Pensacola Housing will provide owners with electronic statements, showing itemized details of their monthly payments, via an online service called HAPCheckAssistance Connect.
-Owners will be able to view up to 18 months' worth of HAP statements via HAPCheck.
+Pensacola Housing will provide owners with electronic statements, showing itemized details of their monthly payments, via an online service called Assistance Connect.

 15.5 1099s

 At the close of each calendar year, the City of Pensacola Finance Department will send out 1099s to owners who use a social security number as their Tax ID for the purpose of receiving HAP payments.
 The 1099s will be mailed out in accordance with IRS guidelines regarding deadlines.